 Shain Gandee was among three men found dead in a vehicle Monday in the Sissonville area of West Virginia — about 31 hours after he and his uncle, David Gandee, were reported missing.

-David, 48, and Shain, 21, told people they were going four-wheeling in Shain’s 1984 Ford Bronco, about 3 a.m.
-Sunday at Larry’s Bar in Sissonville, the Kanawha County Sheriff’s Department reported Monday morning.
+About 3 a.m.
+Sunday at Larry’s Bar in Sissonville, David, 48, and Shain, 21, told people they were going four-wheeling in Shain’s 1984 Ford Bronco, the Kanawha County Sheriff’s Department reported Monday.

-The ABC-affiliated TV station in the area reported that a man on a four-wheeler spotted the three men in a vehicle early Monday morning.
+The ABC-affiliated TV station in the area reported that a man on a four-wheeler spotted the three men in a vehicle early Monday.
 The third man had not been identified at press time.

 “We are shocked and saddened by the terrible news about Shain Gandee, and those involved in this tragic incident,” MTV said in a statement.

-MTV noted in its Web site report about Shain’s death that he had a reputation for wild stunts, as well as for his sunny disposition, which earned him the nickname “Gandee Candy.”
+MTV noted in its Web site report on Shain Gandee’s death that he had a reputation for wild stunts, as well as for his sunny disposition, which earned him the nickname “Gandee Candy.”

-On MTV’s “Buckwild” site, Shain is described as loving “mudding, hunting and four-wheeling,” and as a guy who has “done every job from coal mining to being a garbage man.
-But as long as he is using his hands, he’s happy.”
+On MTV’s “Buckwild” site, he is described as loving “mudding, hunting and four-wheeling,” and as a guy who has “done every job from coal mining to being a garbage man, but as long as he is using his hands, he’s happy.”

 The Viacom-owned network renewed “Buckwild” for a second season in December, after the first season opened big.
-Running in the Thursday-at-10-p.m. time slot that was once home to MTV’s hit “Jersey Shore,” “Buckwild” opened as the night’s No. 1 television program among 12- to 34-year-olds, who are the network’s target audience.
+Running in the 10 p.m.
+Thursday time slot that was once home to MTV’s hit “Jersey Shore,” “Buckwild” opened as the night’s No. 1 television program among 12- to 34-year-olds, who are the network’s target audience.